Pangnirtung: History

 The Inuit and their ancestors, Paleo-Eskimo, have inhabited the area for thousands of years, perhaps up to 4000 years.
-Their cultures became well-adapted to the climate and environment.
+Their cultures became well-adapted to the harsh climate and environment.

 In 1921, the Hudson's Bay Company established a trading post in Pangnirtung.
 Two years later, the Royal Canadian Mounted Police erected a permanent office.
 The first government-appointed teacher arrived in 1956.
 The first administrative office was established in 1962.

 Since then, numerous Inuit have achieved success with marketing their traditional arts.
 They transformed traditional drawing skills to produce lithographs and other forms of prints, allowing reproduction and wider distribution of their work.
 Other artists have made sculptures and carvings in local stone.
 Since the government established a weaving studio in 1970, many Inuit have learned to weave and are producing tapestries and other works that find an international market.

 Demographics

 In the 2021 Canadian census conducted by Statistics Canada, Pangnirtung had a population of 1,504 living in 396 of its 456 total private dwellings, a change of from its 2016 population of 1,481.
 With a land area of 7.98 km2, it had a population density of in 2021.